If you face Psoriasis, You how devastating this disease is…

 The leech saliva prevents inflammatory mediators, decreases tissue thickness, accelerates reperfusion, and increases the permeability of the tissue making it more acceptable to therapeutics.
 Hence making leech therapy an ideal mode of treatment in

-Leech is a boon to the dermatologists but its use must be with caution as it’s known to have its own type of side effects.
+Leech is a boon to dermatologists but its use must be with caution as it’s known to have its own type of side effects.